-Chair CIO Patricia Ainsworth, VP Scott James, Dean K. Brewer Doran, Dean Neal DeChillo, AVP Joseph Donovan, AVP Karen Cady
+Chair CIO Patricia Ainsworth, VP Scott James, Dean K. Brewer Doran, Dean Neal DeChillo, CFO Karen House, Sr Director for University Relations Karen Cady

-The IT Value Pyramid provides a framework within which the IT Governance Group can think about and prioritize IT projects.
-The IT Pyramid
+The IT value pyramid provides a framework within which the IT governance group can think about and prioritize IT projects.
+The IT Pyramid (PDF)

-Δ September – Communication to the SSU community and discussion at leadership and team meetings
+- September – Communication to the Salem State community and discussion at leadership and team meetings

-Δ October 1 – Provost, deans and department heads solicit business cases within their areas.
+- October – Provost, deans and department heads solicit business cases within their areas.

-o Provost, deans and department heads prioritize proposals based on goals and decide which to forward to IT Governance.
+- Provost, deans and department heads prioritize proposals based on goals and decide which to forward to IT governance.

-Δ November 1– Business cases due to CIO by November 1.
+- November – Business cases due to CIO by November 1.

-Δ January - IT Governance Group meets to core and prioritize cases.
+- January - IT governance group meets to score and prioritize cases.

 - February – Results are forwarded leadership and submitted for funding consideration.